sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 slice({["a" -> 1, "b" -> 2], ["a" -> 5, "b" -> 6]}, "a")                => {1, 5}
 slice({["a" -> 1, "b" -> 2], ["a" -> 5, "b" -> 6], ["b" -> 8]}, "a", 0) => {1, 5, 0}
 ```

-> Warning: Take care when using this when thread mode is active, as this is a threaded function and that means it implicitly suspends. `set_thread_mode(0)` if you want to use this without suspending.

 **Function: `sort`**

 sort -- Sorts list either by keys or using the list itself.